 The program is coupled with a technology system, GSAP Lab-in-a-Box (created by Dr. Stephen Mecca at Providence College S-lab).

 Sexuality Education Risks, and Violence (SERV)

-Dr. McCracken is currently developing the Sexuality Education, Risk, and Violence (SERV) program in the Tampa Bay area, and is exploring how this program might be replicated in Liberia.
-The SERV project delivers a sexual risk reduction intervention (HIPTeens) for youth (13 through 19 years old) and measures the impact of this intervention on 1) an individual’s self-esteem and empowerment, 2) behaviors and experience with sexual activities, 3) vulnerability to and experiences of sexual violence, and 4) tendencies to or experiences of perpetuating sexual violence.
-Focus groups and interviews are used to better understand the current issues surrounding sexuality, risk, and sexual violence young people face as well as to gauge the outcomes and benefits of and suggested improvements to the curriculum.
+Dr McCracken is currently developing the Sexuality Education, Risk, and Violence (SERV) program in the Tampa Bay area, and is exploring how this program might be replicated in Liberia.
+The SERV project delivers a sexual risk reduction intervention for youth and measures the impact of this intervention on an individual’s self-esteem, sexual behaviors and experiences of sexual violence.

 Immunizations, Dental and Eye Care

 HVK Children’s Foundation will partner with the Ministry of Health to provide schools with up-to-date health information and to ensure the protection of children and school staff.
 Under this plan, HVK will ensure all children are immunized, de-worm, and have received dental and eye check-up based on the guidelines.